 Fashion Law can encompass a number of different areas within the law from intellectual property to contract.
 Historically, an even broader range of laws impacted how people dressed and which clothing was produced.

-Despite, or perhaps because of, the breadth of this area of law, not many resources have focused specifically on the legal issues facing the fashion industry.
-However, more resources are beginning to emerge.
 This guide will help you to start your research in this area.
-It provides an overview of the print and electronic materials available through the library as well as a list of helpful interdisciplinary resources.
+It provides an selection of print and electronic materials available through the library as well as a list of helpful interdisciplinary resources.

 Currently there are few law journals that focus specifically on fashion law.
 However, a keyword search of any database of law journals shows that this does not mean that no one is writing on these topics.
 Below are a few journals and periodicals that are specifically devoted to fashion law, but it is well worth broadening your research to other journals as well.